Check back often for the latest information on Pittsburgh Arts & Lectures.

 Contact: Eryn Morgan, 412-578-2464, firstname.lastname@example.org

-(Pittsburgh, Pa.) – Pittsburgh Arts & Lectures and Carnegie Library of Pittsburgh are pleased to announce the appearance of writer Nora Zelevansky on Thursday, July 26, 2012, 6 pm, at Carnegie Museum of Art Theater in Oakland.
-Zelevansky’s visit is part of Writers LIVE @ CLP - Main, a series of free live appearances from nationally acclaimed authors and promising up-and-comers with personal or literary connections to Pittsburgh.
-Nora Zelevansky’s Writers LIVE book talk and reading is presented in partnership with the Carnegie Museum of Art and will be held in the Carnegie Museum of Art Theater.
+(Pittsburgh, Pa.) – Pittsburgh Arts & Lectures and Carnegie Library of Pittsburgh are pleased to announce the appearance of notable nonfiction writer Michael Sims on Thursday, June 21, 2012, 6 pm, at Carnegie Library of Pittsburgh – Main in Oakland.
+Sims’ visit is part of Writers LIVE @ CLP - Main, a series of free live appearances from nationally acclaimed authors and promising up-and-comers with personal or literary connections to Pittsburgh.

-The July 26 program with Nora Zelevansky will take place at 6 pm, followed by a book signing with the author.
-The event is free and open to the public with registration, available online at pittsburghlectures.org or by calling Pittsburgh Arts & Lectures at 412.622.8866.
+The June 21 program with Michael Sims will take place at 6 pm, followed by a book signing with the author.
+The event is free and open to the public with registration encouraged.
+Event registration is available online at pittsburghlectures.org or by calling Pittsburgh Arts & Lectures at 412.622.8866.
 Independent bookseller Mystery Lovers Bookshop will be on site for book sales.